CIS-Gen Computer&Info Science (CIS)

 CIS 3603 Project Management (2-2-3)

-The course develops an understanding of the basics of project management concepts and methods.
+The course develops an understanding of project management concepts.
 It examines the project management framework, including key terminology, project management context, and project management processes.
-The students will be demonstrating skills in managing budgets, schedules, and human/material resource allocation activities associated with project management quality, communications, risk, and procurement.
+The students will be demonstrating skills in managing budgets, schedules, planning communications, estimating resources, planning procurement, and responding to identified risks.
+The course presents leadership and collaboration skills and tools necessary for managing projects.

 Prerequisites: CIS 2303